 Jim worked as an economist for three decades with the Government of Canada, and devoted over a decade to managing change leadership projects.
 He has a strong understanding of globalization issues (innovation, labor markets, competitiveness and geo-politics) and their interface at the organizational level (the practices of leadership and management, learning, teamwork and customer service).

-Since concluding his public sector career in 2010, Jim has worked as a management consultant, undertaking a variety of contracts dealing with such topics as business succession planning, workforce trends, and social media strategy.
+Since concluding his public sector career in 2010, Jim has worked as a contract researcher and writer, undertaking a variety of projects dealing with such topics as leadership development, workforce trends, and social media strategy.

 A recognized thought leader, Jim maintains a website and blog on leadership and management issues.
 He holds a Master’s degree in economics from the University of New Brunswick and a Masters degree in Leadership and Organizational Learning from Royal Roads University.

 Take a moment to read more about his background.